kiboma2021/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Create a script that counts the number of directories in the PATH

 	echo $PATH | tr ":" "\n" | wc -l

+5. Create a script that lists environment variables.

+	printenv | less

+6. Create a script that lists all local variables and environment variables, and functions.

+	set | less

+7.